Water is life.

 Some countries make it so easy for you that they have clearly marked drinking water stations at stops along the highway.
 Keep an eye out for the tap symbol on signs while you are driving.

 Most parks and playgrounds have drinking fountains.
 The only real issue you may face is the strength and size of the tap and the issue of transporting the water back to your van.
-We suggest investing in some large bottles and a watering can to make your life easier.
+We suggest investing in some large bottles and a watering can or funnel to make your life easier.
 Dan would take my bike and load up the carry basket when the distance was far.

 While you are next making a stop to get your clothes washed, take the time to refill your tank.
 Most laundromats will have a large sink where you can also fill up your water.
 Again its best to have a watering can or large bottles with you so you can do missions back and forth to the van.